MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Analysis of the Results and Discussion

-Table \ref{table:ResultsThresholdsAnomaly} shows that, in terms of TPR and F1 (to be maximized), MR5 achieves the best results in both circuits, followed by Ensemble, and then either MR1 (Reduce Brightness) or SelfOracle with the CAE model.
-On the other hand, we observe from Table \ref{table:ResultsThresholdsMutant} that all of \tool's MRs achieve a significantly higher TPR and F1 score than the other approaches, followed by Ensemble.
+Column ``Nominal'' from Table \ref{table:ResultsLeoRoverThresholds} shows that all oracles but Ensemble achieve 0 FPs for Circuit-1, whereas for Circuit-2, Ensemble, SelfOracle CAE (single FP in only one of the 10 executions) and MR5 (Horizontal Flip) are the only oracles with FPs.
+Overall, the FPR (to be minimized) is not higher than 10\% for any of the oracles, but the highest FPR is obtained by \tool's MR5 in Circuit-2.
+Column ``External Filter Anomaly'' from Table \ref{table:ResultsLeoRoverThresholds} shows that, in terms of TPR and F1 (to be maximized), MR5 achieves the best results in both circuits, followed by Ensemble, and then either MR1 (Reduce Brightness) or SelfOracle with the CAE model.
+Furthermore, we also observe that MR5 achieves the best TPR and F1 in both circuits in Column ``External Environ.
+Anomaly''.
+Lastly, we observe from column ``Internal Anomaly'' from Table \ref{table:ResultsLeoRoverThresholds} that all of \tool's MRs achieve a significantly higher TPR and F1 score than the other approaches, followed by Ensemble.
 Here, SelfOracle achieves TPRs of 12\% or lower with CAE in both circuits, and 0\% scores with the other autoencoder models.
+It is worth noting that the MC Dropout baseline obtains scores of 0 across the board for both external filter-based and external environmental anomalies, and only appears to be effective at identifying misbehaviors from internal anomalies.

-Based on the threshold-independent measures from Table \ref{table:ResultsAUC}, we observe that all of \tool's MRs outperform both SelfOracle and Ensemble baselines by a significant margin for the mutant datasets.
-As for the anomalies, MR5 achieves the highest scores in Circuit-1, closely followed by SelfOracle's CAE model, and then followed by Ensemble.
+Based on the threshold-independent measures from Table \ref{table:ResultsLeoRoverAUC}, we observe that all of \tool's MRs outperform the SelfOracle, Ensemble and MC Dropout baselines by a significant margin for the internal anomaly datasets.
+Regarding the external environmental anomalies, \tool also outperforms all baselines with any of the MRs in almost all cases.
+As for the external filter-based anomalies, MR5 achieves the highest scores in Circuit-1, closely followed by SelfOracle's CAE model, and then followed by Ensemble.
 Surprisingly, Ensemble achieves the highest scores for the Circuit-2 anomalies, followed by \tool's MRs, and then followed by SelfOracle's CAE.

-It is interesting that SelfOracle's CAE model achieves the best results among the four autoencoder models in our evaluation, whereas in the evaluation from Stocco et al. it obtained the worst results \cite{stocco2020misbehaviour}.
-The relative ordering for the rest of the autoencoders from best to worst, is VAE, SAE, and lastly DAE, which does match the results obtaied by Stocco et al. \cite{stocco2020misbehaviour}.
-It is important to note that our dataset comprises pictures from a physical environment, whereas SelfOracle's original evaluation employed images obtained from a simulator.
-CAE's image reconstruction process appears to be more sensitive to anomalies in real images than the rest of the autoencoders, but less so in images generated from a simulator, which are generally simpler and contain fewer details.